 A Guide to Manhole Covers

-Manhole (or inspection) covers can be found everywhere you go every day, from roads to warehouses, swimming pools to local parks, patios to restaurant kitchens, gardens and driveways.
+Manhole (or inspection, access, chamber, drain) covers can be found everywhere you go every day, from roads to warehouses, swimming pools to local parks, patios to restaurant kitchens, gardens and driveways.
 They come in a variety of shapes, sizes, weights and applications.

 This guide and FAQ provides a quick, simple explanation of manhole covers and how you can determine which one is required for the job.